prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 ## Pitfalls of the current solution

-Prometheus operator allows users to define their observability workloads through "workload" resources like `Prometheus`, `PrometheusAgent`, `AlertManager`.
+Prometheus operator allows users to define their observability workloads through "workload" resources like `Prometheus`, `PrometheusAgent`, `Alertmanager`.
 The configuration of these workloads can be done dynamically by orchestrating "configuration" resources like `ServiceMonitor`, `PodMonitor`, `ScrapeConfig`, etc.

 Currently, the status subresource is only implemented for workload resources.
 The absence of the status subresource for configuration resources makes it difficult to determine the source of the generated configuration of the workload resources.
 Additionally, there is no straightforward way to observe the reconciliation status of configuration resources.
 While Kubernetes events are available when a configuration is rejected by a workload, they are not sufficient for ongoing visibility or troubleshooting.